dorsillakemunto/HEART-FAILURE-PREDICTION-ANALYSIS/README.md

 | Feature information | Mutual Information |
 | Data leakage prevention | Training-data-only preprocessing pipeline |

+##Statistical Analysis

+Statistical testing was incorporated to move beyond visual exploration and evaluate whether observed relationships were statistically significant.
+The analysis includes: Independent-samples t-tests for selected numerical variables.
+Chi-square tests of independence for categorical variables.
+Effect-size analysis to assess the strength of categorical associations.
+Correlation analysis for numerical variables.
+A significance level of α = 0.05 was used for hypothesis testing.

 ## 🚀 Future Work
-The prepared dataset (`data/models/heart_ml_ready.csv`) is ready for subsequent machine-learning tasks:
+The prepared dataset (`data/models/heart_disease_ml_ready.csv`) is ready for subsequent machine-learning tasks:
 * Training classification models and comparing algorithms
 * Feature selection
 * Cross-validation and model evaluation / interpretation